As we prepare for the start of the fall semester, here are several important updates for you to be aware:

 - The Financial Aid application process is annual.

 - Returning students apply for financial aid through the Office of Scholarships and Financial Aid by completing two applications for the upcoming Financial Aid year:

-2019-2020 Georgia Tech Application for Scholarships and Financial Aid (GT App)
+2019-2020 Georgia Tech Application for Scholarships and Financial Aid (GT App).
+If you have difficulty logging onto the GT application, click here.

 2019-2020 Free Application for Federal Student Aid (FAFSA) School Code: 001569

 Detailed information about the application process and next steps can be found at Application Steps.

 If forms are completed after the priority consideration deadline, you will be considered for entitlements only (ex: Federal financial aid and HOPE/Zell Miller Scholarship).
 Please contact your Financial Aid Adviser for additional consideration, which will be reviewed case-by case.

 You can and should continue looking for outside scholarships.
 We have a listing of outside scholarships currently accepting applications available.